Wellable

 Strong relationships are built over time.
 Amid daily responsibilities and job demands, finding time to interact with colleagues can be challenging.
 Consider starting meetings with casual check-ins or setting aside time outside of work hours for more personal conversations, like grabbing a coffee before the workday.
 Scheduling dedicated moments for relationship-building fosters stronger connections with team members.

 Creating opportunities for employees to connect and collaborate is key to fostering social wellness in the workplace.
-Here are ten engaging ideas to help teams strengthen relationships and grow together:
+Below are 20 engaging ideas to help teams strengthen relationships and grow together.

-Create company intramural sports teams or host fitness challenges to spark friendly competition and foster camaraderie.
-Whether it’s lunchtime basketball games or quarterly step challenges, these activities promote teamwork and build healthy habits.
+Create intramural teams or host fitness challenges to spark friendly competition.
+Activities like lunchtime basketball or step challenges promote teamwork while supporting healthy habits for physical health.

 This image shows a team sports tournament